alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/data.rst

 .. admonition:: What is struct?

     In C programming, a struct (short for structure) is a user-defined data type that lets you group multiple variables of different types together under a single name.
 It's like a container that holds related information — perfect for organizing data that logically belongs together.
+Structs are especially powerful in systems programming, embedded projects, and when dealing with raw binary data — like parsing sensor input or transmitting control packets over
+    ESP-NOW.

 Data Payload
 ------------